ENSpunks/LLC/README.md

 ## Abstract

 The project will create 10,000 "tokenized" LLCs, or Series, under a Delaware Series LLC.
 The ownership of each LLC/Series shall be represented by a corresponding ENS subdomain and tradable onchain.
-Each LLC/Series may have unique ownership and management, may own assets that are isolated from other LLCs, and may provided limited liability protections to the owners from the other LLCs/Series.
+Each LLC/Series may have unique ownership and management, may own assets that are isolated from the other LLCs/Series, and provide limited liability protections to the owners from the other LLCs/Series.

 ## Background